proggga/ham_radio_exam/zettelkasten/MUF, LUF, and Critical Frequency.md

 # MUF, LUF, and Critical Frequency

-These parameters define the "Operating Window" for HF communication.
+These parameters define the "Operating Window" for [[Propagation Basics|HF]] communication.

 ## Critical Frequency ($f_c$)
 The highest frequency sent **straight up** (Vertical Incidence) that returns to earth.
 Frequencies higher than $f_c$ escape into space if sent vertically.